 1/2 tablespoon honey (to soften skin)

 Mix it all up in a small bowl.
-Massage onto face for 30 seconds.
+Massage onto the face for 30 seconds.
 Rinse with warm water.

 2. Lemon cucumber toner